enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/functions-in-studio.md

 ---

 ## Content
-`Functions` are an essential part of coding and remains true for Studio.
+`Functions` are an essential part of coding and remain true for Studio.
 In Studio, functions can be used to **run code whenever called upon**.

 For instance, a developer could create a function that adds tax to every purchase in an in-game store: